-RCJ does not conduct cross-gender strip searches or cross-gender visual body cavity searches except in exigent circumstances or when performed by medical practitioners.
+The RCJ does not conduct cross-gender strip searches or cross-gender visual body cavity searches except in exigent circumstances or when performed by medical practitioners.
 The RCJ trains line staff in the proper methods to conduct cross-gender pat-down searches, and searches of transgender and intersex inmates, in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs.
-The auditor verified this in interviews with staff.
-However, there was no documentation in the review of the training files.
-In the event a cross gender search is needed, RCJ will document all cross-gender strip searches and cross- gender visual body cavity searches.
-There have been no cross-gender searches for this audit review period.
+The auditor verified this in interviews with staff and a review of training records.
+In the event a cross gender search is needed, RCJ will document all cross-gender strip searches and cross-gender visual body cavity searches.
+There has been no cross-gender searches for this audit review period.
 All interviews with both inmates and staff confirmed the practice of male staff searching male inmates and female staff searching female inmates.
 The facility prohibits examination for the sole purpose of determining gender and staff are knowledgeable of correct search procedures for transgender or intersex inmates.

-RCJ has policies and procedures that enable inmates to shower, perform bodily functions, and change clothing without staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
+The RCJ has policies and procedures that enable inmates to shower, perform bodily functions, and change clothing without staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
 Such policies and procedures require staff of the opposite gender to announce their presence when entering an inmate housing unit.
-The auditor directly witnessed announcements throughout the audit and the practice was confirmed through both staff and inmate interviews.
+The auditor directly witnessed announcements throughout the audit.
+However, this practice was not confirmed through inmate interviews.
+This leads the auditor to believe that this practice is not consistent with all staff.

 All camera views were adequately blocked to ensure that inmates have privacy to toilet, shower and change their clothing.
 RCJ will not search or physically examine a transgender or intersex inmate for the sole purpose of determining the inmate's genital status.
 If the inmate's genital status is unknown, it is determined during conversations with the inmate, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner.